SovereignCloudStack/k8s-cluster-api-provider/README.md

   breach more easy to contain.
 * AppCreds are connected to one project and can be revoked.

-Currently, we are using restricted AppCreds which can not create further AppCreds.
-This means that all clusters created from the management node will belong to the same OpenStack project and use the same credentials.
-Obviously, nothing prevents you from copying a secondary AppCred into the VM and creating appropriate secrets to talk to other projects or other clouds simultaneously.
+We are using an inrestricted AppCred which can create further AppCreds, so we can each cluster its own (restricted) credentials.
+This is not yet implemented, but will soon be.
+Currently, all clusters created from the management node will belong to the same OpenStack project and use the same credentials.

 The plan for the future is to create AppCreds per cluster (see [#109](https://github.com/SovereignCloudStack/k8s-cluster-api-provider/issues/109)),